Top Menu

 • Scholar is required to provide feedback via the post MWM evaluation survey

-The Scholar is also encouraged to present posters at the 2024 meeting.
+• The Scholar is also encouraged to present a poster at the 2025 meeting.

 Each Award will include: